ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 # Introduction

-YAML [YAML] is a data serialization format that is capable of conveying one or multiple independent documents in a single presentation stream
+YAML [YAML] is a data serialization format that is capable of conveying one or multiple documents in a single presentation stream
 (e.g. a file or a network resource).
 It is widely used on the Internet,